julzaza/wildwitchherbs/shop.md

 ##  Artemisia Tincture – €29
 *100ml · Fresh plant · 40% alcohol*

 Distilled from living Artemisia — not dried, not dulled — this tincture captures the plant in her raw, unfiltered state.
-Harvested by hand at peak potency, following traditional Balkan rhythms: moon-timed, season-aligned, and never rushed.
+Harvested by hand at peak potency, following traditional Balkan way.

-Steeped in high-grade alcohol at a true 1:2 ratio, the extract is vivid green, sharp, and unapologetically bitter.
+Steeped in high-grade alcohol, the extract is sharp and unapologetically bitter.
 This is not a soft herb.
 This is medicine as it once was — wild, volatile, precise.

 No flavoring.
 No dilution.
 No false calm.
 **Use with caution.
 Not for pregnant or breastfeeding individuals.**